 \subsection{Coarse multiplicative character decomposition}

-Theorem~\ref{th42} yields a coarser orthogonal decomposition of $\sH_N$, labeled by {\em primitive} Dirichlet characters $\chi ~(\bmod~ \fe)$ with $\fe~|~N$, whose summands are left invariant by all two-variable Hecke operators.
+Theorem~\ref{th42} yields a orthogonal decomposition of $\sH_N$, labeled by {\em primitive} Dirichlet characters $\chi ~(\bmod~ \fe)$ with $\fe~|~N$, coarser than the multiplicative character decomposition in Theorem \ref{th41}, whose summands are left invariant by all two-variable Hecke operators.
 We call the resulting decomposition \eqn{425} below the {\em coarse multiplicative decomposition} of $\sH_N$.

 \begin{theorem}~ Let $N \ne 0$ and to each primitive character $\chi ~(\bmod~\fe)$ with $\fe | N$ assign the Hilbert space \beql{424} \sH_{N}(\chi; \fe) := \bigoplus_{{d} \atop{\fe|~d~|N}} \sH_{N,d}(\chi |_d). \eeq Then the Hilbert space $\sH_N$ has the orthogonal direct sum decomposition \beql{425} \sH_N = \bigoplus_{\chi,~\fe} \sH_N(\chi; \fe), \eeq in which $\chi$ runs over all primitive characters $(\bmod~\fe)$ for all $\fe | N$.
 Each Hilbert space $\sH_N(\chi; \fe)$ is invariant under all two-variable Hecke operators $\{\hT_m: ~m \in \ZZ \backslash \{0\} \}$. \end{theorem}